 "MOONLIGHT DRIVE": TWO YEARS OF TRANSFORMATION

-The track underwent at least two transformations before reaching its final version on the aforementioned album, evolving along a musical itinerary that we will quickly go through together.
+The track underwent at least two transformations before reaching its final version on the aforementioned album, evolving along a musical journey that we will quickly explore together.

-The main melody of this track dates to the summer of 1965, before the official formation of the group.
-In early September of that year, Jim Morrison, Ray Manzarek and John Densmore, along with two of Manzarek's brothers (electric guitar and harmonica), recorded an early version of "Moonlight Drive".
+The main melody of this track dates back to the summer of 1965, prior to the official formation of the Californian group.
+In early September of that year, Jim Morrison, Ray Manzarek, John Densmore and two of Manzarek's brothers (on electric guitar and harmonica) recorded an early version (link here).

-Along with five other tracks, it was meant to serve as an introduction to get a record deal.
-The project failed but left behind a document of great historical value that shows the band's early but passionate experiments.
+Along with five other tracks, it was intended as an introduction to secure a record deal.
+Although the project failed, it left behind a valuable historical document showing the band's early but passionate experiments.

-In The Doors demo we just mentioned, we find the rhythm of "Walkin' The Dog" reprised by Manzarek on piano instead of leaving it to the drums as happens in the original.
+As mentioned above, in The Doors demo, the rhythm of "Walkin' the Dog" is reprised by the piano instead of the drums, as happens in the original.

-After the September '65 demo, the band tried again to arrange "Moonlight Drive" during the sessions that produced their first LP: "The Doors”, recorded in late August 1966 and released at the beginning of January '67.
+After the September 1965 demo, the band attempted to rearrange "Moonlight Drive" during the sessions for their debut LP: "The Doors", recorded in August 1966 and released at the beginning of January 1967.

-Here Manzarek replaced the piano with an electric organ, but the percussive style, reminiscent of the rhythm and blues of "Walkin' The Dog", remained essentially unchanged.
+Here, Manzarek replaced the piano with the electric organ, but the percussive style, reminiscent of the rhythm and blues of "Walkin' the Dog", remained essentially unchanged.

-Moreover, Krieger's guitar and Morrison's voice add a charm that was missing from the first version.
-Anyway, a lack of enthusiasm in the performance will lead to the exclusion of "Moonlight Drive" from the debut album.
+Krieger's guitar and Morrison's voice added a charm that had been missing from the first version.
+However, the lack of enthusiasm in the performance led to "Moonlight Drive" being excluded from the debut album.

-The third attempt is much better, turning the tune into a rock song, whose complex rhythmic-melodic structure reaches the listener in an immediate and captivating way.
-Here the piano returns, this time without the repetitive rhythm and percussive sound of the earlier versions.
+The third attempt was much better, turning the tune into a rock song whose complex rhythmic and melodic structure captivates the listener immediately.
+The piano returns here, but without the repetitive rhythm and percussive sound of the earlier versions.

-It draws a dynamic melodic figure that evolves as the composition progresses.
-The piano, which had taken over the role of the drums in the previous two instances, leaves to Densmore the task of building the beat.
+It plays a dynamic melodic figure that evolves as the piece progresses.
+Having taken over the role of the drums in the previous two instances, the piano now leaves Densmore with the task of building the beat.
+All in all, the song takes a remarkable leap forward, finally unleashing the immense potential that we hear on track 6 of “Strange Days”.

 P.S.: My book "The Doors Through Strange Days"- The most comprehensive journey ever made through The Doors' second LP, is out and available on Amazon.com, uk, mx, ca, etc.